 • If you experience agitation, confusion, diarrhoea, high temperature and blood pressure, excessive

 sweating and rapid heartbeat.
 These are symptoms of Serotonin Syndrome.
 In rare cases this syndrome

-can occur when you are taking certain medicines at the same time as sertraline.
-Your doctor may wish to
+may occur when you are taking certain medicines at the same time as sertraline.
+Your doctor may wish

 • If you develop yellow skin and eyes which may mean liver damage.